-Gail Holst-Warhaft is vice chair of the ICOA Board.
-Besides being a poet, Gail Holst-Warhaft has been a journalist, broadcaster, prose-writer, academic, musician, and translator.
-Among her many publications are Road to Rembetika, Theodorakis: Myth and Politics in Modern Greek Music, The Collected Poems of Nikos Kavadias, Dangerous Voices: Women’s Laments and Greek Literature, The Cue for Passion: Grief and its Political Uses, I Had Three Lives: Selected Poems of Mikis Theodorakis, and Penelope’s Confession.
+Gail Holst-Warhaft is a poet, journalist, broadcaster, prose-writer, academic, musician, and translator.
+Among her many publications are Road to Rembetika, Theodorakis: Myth and Politics in Modern Greek Music, The Collected Poems of Nikos Kavadias, Dangerous Voices: Women’s Laments and Greek Literature, The Cue for Passion: Grief and its Political Uses, I Had Three Lives: Selected Poems of Mikis Theodorakis and Penelope’s Confession.
 She has published translations of Aeschylus and a number of Greece’s leading novelists and poets.
-Her poems and translations of Greek poetry have appeared in journals in the US, UK, and Australia.
+Her poems and translations of Greek poetry have appeared in journals in the U.S., U.K., and Australia.
 Her Kavadias translations won an award from Columbia University.
 Her latest book, The Fall of Athens, a collection of poetry, essays and stories about Greece, was published by Fomite Press in 2016.

-Susan Tarrow, ICOA treasurer, received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
+Susan Tarrow received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
 She has taught courses in advanced composition, on Camus and contemporary French fiction, on French and Francophone cultures, and Francophone literature of the Maghreb.
 She has published on Camus, on Maghrebian and “beur” literature, and on Primo Levi.
 From 1985-2005, she was associate director of Cornell’s Institute for European Studies.
 In her retirement, she works on translation from French, writes articles for a local newsletter, and travels widely.
-She is currently treasurer of the ICOA board, and organizes volunteer translators and interpreters working for Ithaca Welcomes Refugees, a non-profit group coordinating resettlement of refugees under the umbrella of Catholic Charities.
+In addition to her work for ICOA, she organizes volunteer translators and interpreters working for Ithaca Welcomes Refugees, a non-profit group coordinating resettlement of refugees under the umbrella of Catholic Charities.